-By Cat Grayson.
-Last Updated 6th December 2023.
+By Stephen Kane.
+Last Updated 16th February 2024.
 You may be wondering, “How much compensation for anxiety after a car accident could I receive?”
 If you have suffered a mental health injury, such as anxiety, depression or post-traumatic stress disorder (PTSD), following a car accident, you may be able to claim compensation for anxiety if you’re able to prove that third-party negligence caused your injury.

 Within this guide, we will discuss the specific criteria that must be met to be able to make a personal injury claim for your physical and mental trauma following a car accident.
 Additionally, we will set out the time limits that must be adhered to when starting legal proceedings.
 This guide will also provide examples of evidence that could be used to help support your road traffic accident claim.
 Furthermore, we will share some of the various benefits of making a claim with the help of a No Win No Fee solicitor.